 What is a CSA?

 In a CSA, you prepay and come to pick up your share of the food produced each week.
 This means that the food produced varies with the season – tomatoes usually begin in July and go until mid-October.
 Lettuce is a cool weather crop so it is usually available in the spring, fall, and part of the winter.
-Belonging to a CSA forces you to eat food that is in season, which also includes meat here at Finn Meadows.
-It is also a great way to really get to know your farmer and the weekly happenings of a farm.
+Belonging to a CSA encourages you to eat food that is in season.

 How do I know if a CSA is right for me?